Annual Security Report

 - Weapons on Campus

-Campus security officers submit incident reports on all crimes on campus reported to the department.
+Campus safety officers submit incident reports on all crimes on campus reported to the department.

-Santa Barbara City College encourages victims of crime to report all incidents to Campus Security.
+Santa Barbara City College encourages victims of crime to report all incidents to Campus Safety.
 All felony crimes are reported to the Santa Barbara Police Department or Santa Barbara County Sheriff Department depending on which campus the crime took place at.
-Santa Barbara City College security officers will also assist victims who want to report a misdemeanor offense to the Police Department/Sheriff Department.
-To report a crime, or any other campus emergency, an individual may contact security personnel by calling extension 2400 or (805) 730-4200.
+Santa Barbara City College safety officers will also assist victims who want to report a misdemeanor offense to the Police Department/Sheriff Department.
+To report a crime, or any other campus emergency, an individual may contact campus safety personnel by calling extension 2400 or (805) 730-4200.

 WeTip is an anonymous crime reporting program that may be used to report any and all types of crime.
 WeTip’s hotline has received thousands of reports on serious crimes such as arson, drug sales, graffiti and vandalism, burglaries, student molestation, workplace violence, gang activity and bullying as well as various nuisance crimes during its 37 years of operation.
 The WeTip hotline is available in English and Spanish 24 hours a day, 7 days a week, 365 days a year.
 All callers to Wetip remain 100% anonymous; a true distinction from other similar “confidential” hotlines.
 Wetip’s reporting hotline is specifically configured to remove all electronic tagging information.
 WeTip never traces a phone call or internet report.
 To make a report to Wetip call: 1-800-78-CRIME, or log onto http://wetip.com/